Built-in Plugin

 .cnb.yml

-event, take the merged configuration file - If
+event, the merged configuration file is used - If apply is called in the

 {